Franchutech/sql-star-schema-retail/README.md

 ## 📌 Key Learnings
 This project highlights the importance of **Data Modeling** in analytics.
 A well-designed **Star Schema** improves SQL performance, simplifies queries, and enables efficient BI reporting.

 ---

+## 📌 Project Status
+This project is **finalized** ✅.
+All planned deliverables (SQL, Python analysis, and Power BI dashboard) were completed successfully.

+---